 Address all areas of concern, including seat belt use, how many passengers are allowed in the car and how late teens can drive.
 This is important even if the state’s junior operator law covers all of your concerns.
 The contract is between you and your teenager to create an extra level of accountability.

 Alcohol.
 While teens are below the minimum drinking age, they carry the greatest risk for death in an alcohol-related crash.
 In 2006, 31 percent 15- to 20-year-old drivers involved in fatal crashes had been drinking.
-This increases the importance of a no-tolerance attitude and accountability among parents, teachers, sports coaches and other respected adults.
+This increases the importance of no-tolerance and accountability among parents, teachers, sports coaches and other respected adults.